kmehrain/Weather-Service/README.md

 Simple Node/TypeScript HTTP service that returns the **short forecast** and a basic temperature classification (`hot`, `cold`, `moderate`) for the current day at a given latitude/longitude.
+Only **Fahrenheit** temp is supported for now.

 Data source: [National Weather Service API](https://www.weather.gov/documentation/services-web-api).